puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Responds to ICMP requests for a Virtual IP (VIP) address on the basis of the states of the virtual servers associated with that VIP.
 Available settings function as follows:

-* NONE - The NetScaler appliance responds to any ICMP request for the VIP address, irrespective of the states of the virtual servers associated with the address.
+* 'NONE' - The NetScaler appliance responds to any ICMP request for the VIP address, irrespective of the states of the virtual servers associated with the address.
-* ONE VSERVER - The NetScaler appliance responds to any ICMP request for the VIP address if at least one of the associated virtual servers is in UP state.
+* 'ONE_VSERVER' - The NetScaler appliance responds to any ICMP request for the VIP address if at least one of the associated virtual servers is in UP state.
-* ALL VSERVER - The NetScaler appliance responds to any ICMP request for the VIP address if all of the associated virtual servers are in UP state.
+* 'ALL_VSERVER' - The NetScaler appliance responds to any ICMP request for the VIP address if all of the associated virtual servers are in UP state.
-* VSVR_CNTRLD - The behavior depends on the ICMP VSERVER RESPONSE setting on all the associated virtual servers.
+* 'VSVR_CNTRLD' - The behavior depends on the `icmp_virtual_server_response` property setting on all the associated virtual servers.

-The following settings can be made for the ICMP VSERVER RESPONSE parameter on a virtual server:
+The following values can be set for the `icmp_virtual_server_response` property on a virtual server:

-* If you set ICMP VSERVER RESPONSE to PASSIVE on all virtual servers, NetScaler always responds.
+* If you set the `icmp_virtual_server_response` property to `active` on all virtual servers, NetScaler always responds.
-* If you set ICMP VSERVER RESPONSE to ACTIVE on all virtual servers, NetScaler responds if even one virtual server is UP.
+* If you set the `icmp_virtual_server_response` property to `active` on all virtual servers, NetScaler responds if even one virtual server is UP.
-* When you set ICMP VSERVER RESPONSE to ACTIVE on some and PASSIVE on others, NetScaler responds if even one virtual server set to ACTIVE is UP.
+* When you set the `icmp_virtual_server_response` property to `active` on some and `passive` on others, NetScaler responds if even one virtual server set to `active` is UP.

-**TODO:** The default value doesn't match any of the possible values; explain?
-Default value: 5
-Possible values = NONE, ONE_VSERVER, ALL_VSERVERS, VSVR_CNTRLD
+Possible values = 'NONE', 'ONE_VSERVER', 'ALL_VSERVERS', 'VSVR_CNTRLD'.

 #####`ip_address`

 IPv4 address to create on the NetScaler appliance.
 Cannot be changed after the resource is created.
-If omitted, this parameter's value defaults to the resource's title.)
+If omitted, this parameter's value defaults to the resource's title.

-Minimum length = 1

 #####`ip_type`